|

 Cannonball Adderley (and throughout his celebrated stint with Miles Davis),

-Cannonball recorded for the EmArcy label, and these sides are often
+Cannonball recorded for the EmArcy label, the jazz subsidiary of pop powerhouse Mercury Records.
+These sides are often

-overlooked by fans and (especially) critics.
-And it's true, some of these sessions were
+overlooked by fans and (especially) critics because, admittedly, some of the sessions were

 overtly tailored to pop tastes.
-By the way, two of the best such albums - Adderley
+By the way, two of the best such albums - Julian Cannonball Adderley

 And Strings (1955) and Jump

-As an overview of this period, pick up Verve's The
+As an overview of this rich, relatively neglected period, pick up Verve's The

 Ultimate Cannonball Adderley (1999) which brings together highlights from